 It was on 18th April 2011, that Hybrid Poultry Farm celebrated its 50th anniversary.
 First, incorporated on 18th April 1961 in Northern Rhodesia – it is order than the Republic of Zambia, which got its independence in 1964!

-With the current power shortages, high oil prices, and black-outs, it will be a welcome
+Is there Biodiesel in Zambia?
+With the current power shortages, high oil prices, and black-outs, it will be a welcome alternative!

 These rising prices are being complimented by similar upward shifts in copper output.
 In the first half of 2010, copper output rose by 10.2 percent to 363,682 metric tones.
 At the end of the year it rose to 750,000 tonnes.
 Compare this with 330,125 metric tones in 2009.

-New mines such as Lumwana Copper Mines and Kansanshi mines in north-western province, Mkushi in the central province and Mulyashi open pit mine in Luanshya on the copper belt province and others are pushing up total production.
+New mines such as Lumwana Copper Mines and Kansanshi mines in north-western province, Mkushi in the central province and Mulyashi open pit mine in Luanshya on the copper belt province and others are were instrumental in pushing up total copper production.

-On the other hand, old mines like the Baluba mines in Luanshya, Nchanga in Chingola and several other mines are being re-equipped to revamp production to capacity in the economy of Zambia.
+On the other hand, old mines like the Baluba mines in Luanshya, Nchanga in Chingola and several other mines were being re-equipped to revamp production to capacity in improving the economy of Zambia.

-The new wave of demand for copper on the international market is being fuelled by the increasing demand from emerging and developing economies of Asia, in particular China.
-And this demand in copper has led to a number of new investments in the
+The new wave of demand for copper on the international market was being fuelled by the increasing demand from emerging and developing economies of Asia, in particular China.
+And this demand in copper led to a number of new investments in the sector.

 There is also Albidon’s Munali Nickel mine in Mazabuka, the first ever Nickel mine in Zambia.